ecmwf-ifs/ecwam/README.md

 Some driver scripts to run tests and validate results rely on availability of:
 - md5sum (part of GNU Coreutils; on MacOS, install with `brew install coreutils`)
-- Python with pyyaml package

-Generating the derived-type data structures (read end of next section) requires:
-- Python with pyyaml package
+- Python with ruamel.yaml<0.18.0 package
-- fypp

 Building ecWAM
 --------------